andreabellome/saturn_moon_tours/README.md

 git clone "https://github.com/andreabellome/saturn_moon_tours"
 ```

+Only invited developers can contribute to the folder, and each should create a separate branch, otherwise push requests will not be accepted.

 One notices here that a the [MATLAB Optimization Toolbox](https://it.mathworks.com/products/optimization.html) is required for the current version of AUTOMATE.
 Future developments will eliminate this need.

 To run a full exploration of Saturn system, the following recommended system requirements: